Overcoming Insecurity Through Emotional Permanence

 The Role of Self-Care Practices

 Self-care is more than just a buzzword; it's a cornerstone for establishing long-term emotional permanence.
-By attending to our own emotional needs, we reduce our dependence on external validation and reassurance.
+By attending to our own emotional needs, we reduce our dependence on external validation and constant reassurance.
 This means:

 • Setting boundaries: Knowing your limits and communicating them effectively ensures that your emotional needs are met without overextending yourself.